 “Hilary has challenged, encouraged and inspired me.
 I admire and appreciate her tenacity and kindness, and I’m so thankful that we were placed together.
 I know our relationship will continue to grow.”

-– Christina Klassen (Belzberg Loran Scholar ’11) on her mentor Hilary Pearson, President of the Philanthropic Foundations of Canada.
+– Christina Klassen (Belzberg Loran Scholar ’11) on her mentor Hilary Pearson, former President of the Philanthropic Foundations of Canada.
 Read more.

 In August, our scholars come together for the annual scholars’ retreat – four days of peer-to-peer learning, role modeling and reflection.
 Scholars participate in sessions on thoughtful leadership and meaningful service.